-Rita Fennessy begins her thirty-seventh year at Our Montessori School in our extended day program.
-Rita gives a relaxed, homey air to her extended day sessions and is a conscientious, responsible person, a good one to have charge of our little extended dayers.
+Rita Fennessy begins her thirty-eighth year at Our Montessori School in our extended day program.
+Rita gives a relaxed, homey air to her extended day sessions and is a conscientious, responsible person, a good one to have charge of our extended dayers.
 She went to Drake Business School and previously worked for New York Telephone.
-She attended Our Montessori School’s “New Ideas in Extended Day" workshop and has helped in our summer camp.
+She attended Our Montessori School’s “New Ideas in Extended Day” workshop and has helped in our summer camp.
 Rita has Epi-pen training and is certified in first aid and CPR.

-Jamie Palevic begins her thirteenth year at OMS.
+Jamie Palevic begins her fourteenth year at OMS.
 In observing Jamie with the children, even from the first days, we saw that she is as confident and helpful as a teacher with many years of experience.
 Jamie has completed Elizabeth Silverman’s Montessori course and CPR for the professional rescuer.

-Clara Zappetti, grandmother of Antonio and Gianni Vanacore, will begin her second year doing lunch with us.
+Clara Zappetti, grandmother of Antonio and Gianni Vanacore, will begin her third year doing lunch with us.
 She worked as a children’s workshop assistant for her daughter, Dr. Kristy Vanacore and is a NYS real estate broker.
 We love having three generations at OMS.
 Clara is wonderful with the children, often bringing arts and crafts for those fast lunch-eaters to do until the afternoon session begins.

 And Our School Secretary, Nurse and Other Staff

-Diane Dobbins begins her seventeenth year as secretary in our office.
+Diane Dobbins begins her eighteenth year as secretary in our office.
 She attended Baruch College/CUNY and Berkeley Secretarial School.
 She completed Elizabeth Silverman’s Montessori workshops on cultural subjects, practical life, and sensorial materials and has been trained in first aid and using the epinephrine auto-injector pen.
 Diane was a Girl Scout leader and taught an after-school art program.
-Diane previously was a secretary for Pepsi-Co, worked free-lance as a home “organizer," and started her own gift-basket business called “Service with Distinction."
+Diane previously was a secretary for Pepsi-Co, worked free-lance as a home “organizer,” and started her own gift-basket business called “Service with Distinction.”
 We first met Diane through the two latter jobs and were impressed with her integrity, flexibility, and organizing skills, which have been a great asset in our office.

-Jamie Cantrell begins her nineteenth year at OMS, this year again as editor of and chief reporter for our newsletter.
+Jamie Cantrell begins her twentieth year at OMS, this year again as editor of and chief reporter for our newsletter.
 (After being an assistant teacher with us for many years, she retired to be at home with her four grandchildren.)
 She attended Fordham University and retired from twenty-three years at Reader’s Digest, where she was an administrator and contract consultant.
 Jamie, an excellent writer, has greatly enlivened our newsletter with profiles of individual teachers, news of former students and of many classroom activities and special events.

-Liala Sardo begins her tenth year with OMS, as layout editor for our newsletter, which has upgraded its look from “desktop"!
+Liala Sardo begins her eleventh year with OMS, as layout editor for our newsletter, which has upgraded its look from “desktop”!
 Liala holds a B.S. in TV-R production from Ithaca College, where she minored in psychology.
 She also studied at the School of Visual Arts in NYC, SUNY Purchase, and Westchester Art Workshops—all art courses.
 She is a graphic designer, and worked at Wendy Tittel Graphic Design, Sunburst Communications, and the Museum of Broadcasting (now the Museum of TV and Radio).
 She plays the piano and guitar as hobbies and speaks Italian, loves to cook and loves to solve puzzles.